-Insecticides, herbicides, fungicides and other pesticides are primarily classified on the basis of their chemical structure or origin.
-The inorganic pesticides are those which contain no carbon in their chemical structure.
-The organic pesticides, those that contain carbon, are usually synthetic but some are obtained from natural sources such as plants or microorganisms.
+Insecticides, herbicides, fungicides, and other pesticides are primarily classified on the basis of their chemical structure or origin.
+The inorganic pesticides are those that contain no carbon in their chemical structure.
+The organic pesticides, those that contain carbon, are usually synthetic, but some are obtained from natural sources such as plants or microorganisms.
 Some synthetic organic pesticides such as the pyrethroids, or synthetic pyrethrins, are based on naturally occurring chemicals.

 The table at the end of this document shows the signal words that must appear on the pesticide label for each toxicity category and the range of the oral and dermal median lethal doses (LD50) for each category.
 A pesticide that falls into category I only because of eye or skin corrosiveness must bear "Danger" but not "Poison" nor the skull and crossbones symbol on its label.

 The LD50 (Lethal Dose) is the amount of a substance at which one-half of the exposed test animals are killed.
-It is based on the body weight of the animal and is expressed in milligrams of the substance per kilogram of animal (mg/kg).
-One mg./kg. is equivalent to 1 ppm.
-The lower the LD50, the greater the toxicity.
+It is based on the body weight of the animal and is expressed in milligrams of the substance per kilogram of animal weight (mg/kg).
+One mg/kg is equivalent to 1 ppm.
+The lower the LD50 value, the greater the toxicity of the substance.
 Although most LD50 values that are readily available in publications are for the pesticide active ingredient or actual toxicant, the signal word on each pesticide product is determined by the toxicity of that particular formulation.
-Formulated pesticides are usually, but not necessarily, less toxic than the active ingredient.
+Formulated pesticides are usually, but not necessarily, less toxic than the concentrated active ingredient.
 The toxicity categories given in the following tables are based solely on the accompanying LD50 values which, unless stated otherwise, are for the active ingredient.
-EPA would not necessarily assign the same category shown in the tables.
-Refer to the Table at the end of this Document.
+The EPA would not necessarily assign the same category shown in the tables.
+Refer to the Table at the end of this document.

 Pesticide exposures can lead to symptoms of great concern including:

-Wearing protective clothing and equipment while handling or applying pesticides significantly reduces the risk of pesticide poisoning through contact or respiratory exposure.
+Wearing the proper protective clothing and equipment while handling or applying pesticides significantly reduces the risk of pesticide poisoning through accidental exposure.

 Some pesticide products are labeled with the signal word DANGER without the skull and crossbones symbol.
 This signal word alerts the user of potentially more severe skin or eye effects from the product (caused by its irritant or corrosive properties).